 “any house or room or tent or enclosure or vehicle or vessel or any place whatsoever in which any instruments of gaming are kept or used for gaming purposes”

-Betting sites certainly cannot be described as houses, rooms, tents or enclosures, but it’s possible that a betting site could be considered a “vessel” or “any place whatsoever.”
+Online betting sites in India certainly cannot be described as houses, rooms, tents or enclosures, but it’s possible that a betting site could be considered a “vessel” or “any place whatsoever.”
 To date, nobody has tested a court’s interpretation of this wording.
 We simply do not have the case law to determine if this definition could ever be used to describe an Indian betting site.

-The fact that the definition has never been tested as it applies to online betting is a good thing for Indian gamblers.
+The fact that the definition has never been tested as it applies to online betting in India is a good thing for Indian gamblers.
 It indicates that authorities have little interest in pursuing individual gamblers.
-Online gambling has been available for roughly two decades now and we have yet to see a regular online gambler prosecuted under the Public Gaming Act.
+Online gambling in India has been available for roughly two decades now and we have yet to see a regular online gambler prosecuted under the Public Gaming Act.

 2007 Payment and Settlement Act

 The 2007 Payment and Settlement Act is another federal law that has indirect implications for online gambling.
 This act gives full power to the Reserve Bank of India to regulate electronics payments throughout India.
 The act gives broad powers to the central bank, allowing it to stop electronic payments as it sees fit.
 Payment processors can be inspected without warrants and forced to share customers’ financial data with the government.

 In other words, the act gives the government sweeping powers over the types of payment methods that Indians use to fund their online betting accounts.
-The act has caused some problems for credit and debit card deposits, but Indians can still use e-wallets such as Skrill and Neteller to make payments and withdraw winnings.
+The act has caused some problems for credit and debit card deposits, but Indians can still use e-wallets such as Skrill and Neteller to make payments and withdraw winnings at most online betting sites in India.

 Information Technology Act 2000

 The Information Technology Act, 2000 gave the central government the authority to regulate internet activity and the transmission of information that can corrupt people.
 A 2011 publication of rules related to the act specifically mentions gambling.